 This device helps maximize airflow, reducing heat build-up with premium memory protein ear cushions.
 It comes with a long 7.2-foot cord that provides durability.
 A noise-canceling mic offers clarity.
 The mic adjusts 120°, allowing users to easily move it up and down.
 This headset has a subtle on-ear cup RGB lighting strip to enhance the gaming room’s aesthetics.
 It plugs into computers and consoles without requiring installing any drivers.

 #4 Corsair HS60 Pro Gaming Headset

 WHY WE LIKE IT: Adjustable ear cups with memory foam cushions provide outstanding comfort.
 It has both a 3.5mm connector and digital-analog convertor, providing compatibility with everything from PCs to consoles, and smartphones.

 A noise-canceling mic with a unidirectional pickup pattern facilitates flawless in-game communication.
 The microphone is fully detachable, allowing users to convert this device into headphones for streaming music and podcasts.
 It’s Discord certified for use with most eSports systems.
-The headset works with the Corsair iCUE software, allowing users to precisely customize audio settings and has on-ear controls, allowing users to adjust the volume and to mute.
+The headset works with the Corsair iCUE software, allowing users to precisely customize audio settings, and has on-ear controls, allowing users to adjust the volume and mute.